Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Upper Bound Algorithm

-How does this relate to the original rate-distortion problem?
-We note that the same results from rate-distortion theory apply, once we identify a new distortion function $\rho_\omega (x,z): = \rho(x, \omega(z))$ and treat $\setZ$ as the reproduction alphabet.
-Then for each fixed decoder, we may define a $\omega$-dependent rate-distortion function, $R_\omega(D) := \inf_{Q_{Z|X}: \E[\rho_\omega(X, Z) ]\leq D} I(X; Z)$.
-The minimum of $J$ w.r.t. the variational distributions produces a point on the $R_\omega(D)$ curve.
-Moreover, as a consequence of the data processing inequality $I(X;Z) \geq I(X; \omega(Z))$, we can prove that $R_\omega(D) \geq R(D)$ for any $\omega$ (Theorem \ref{thm:beta-VAE-RD}).
-Moreover, the inequality is tight for a bijective $\omega$, offering some theoretical support for the use of sub-pixel instead of upsampled convolutions in the decoder of image compression autoencoders \citep{theis2017cae, cheng2020learned}.
-We can now minimize the NELBO objective Eq.~\ref{eq:RD-betavae-variational-lagrangian} w.r.t. parameters of $(\Qzx, Q_Z, \omega)$ similar to training a $\beta$-VAE, knowing that we are optimizing an upper bound on the information R-D function of the data source.
-This can be seen as a generalization to the lossless case (with a countable $\setX$), where minimizing the NELBO minimizes an upper bound on the Shannon entropy of the source \citep{frey1997efficient}, the limit of lossless compression.
+This objective is closely related to the original data compression task and provides an upper bound on the source $R(D)$, as follows.
+Treating $\setZ$ as the reproduction alphabet, we can define a new distortion $\rho_\omega (x,z): = \rho(x, \omega(z))$, and a $\omega$-induced R-D function, $R_\omega(D) := \inf_{Q_{Z|X}: \E[\rho_\omega(X, Z) ]\leq D} I(X; Z)$, for each choice of $\omega$.
+Our Theorem~\ref{thm:beta-VAE-RD} then guarantees that $R_\omega(D) \geq R(D)$, for any $\omega$, and consequently the (distortion, rate) of $J$ always lies above $R(D)$.
+Moreover, $R_\omega(D) = R(D)$ for a bijective $\omega$, which offers some theoretical support for the use of invertible pixel-shuffle operations instead of upsampled convolutions in the decoder of image compression autoencoders \citep{theis2017cae, cheng2020learned}.
+We can now minimize the NELBO-like objective $J$ w.r.t. the parameters of $(\Qzx, Q_Z, \omega)$ similar to training a $\beta$-VAE, knowing that we are optimizing an upper bound on the rate-distortion function of the source.
+This can be seen as the lossy counterpart to the lossless setting, where it is well-established that minimizing the NELBO minimizes an upper bound on the Shannon entropy of the source \citep{frey1997efficient, mackay2003information}, the limit of lossless data compression.

-The tightness of our bound depends on the choice of variational distributions.
-The freedom to define them over any suitable latent space $\setZ$ can simplify the modeling task (of which there are many tools \citep{salakhutdinov2015learning, kobyzev2021normalizing}). e.g., we can work with densities on a continuous $\setZ$, even if $\sethX$ is high-dimensional and discrete.
-We can also treat $Z$ as the concatenation of sub-vectors $[Z_1, Z_2, ...,Z_L]$, and parameterize $Q_Z$ in terms of simpler component distributions $Q_Z = \prod_{l=1}^L Q_{Z_l| Z_{<l}}$ (similarly for $\Qzx$).
-We exploit these properties in our experiments on images.
+The extended objective offers the freedom to define variational distributions on any suitable latent space $\setZ$, rather than $\sethX$, which we found to simplify the modeling task and yield tighter bounds.
+E.g., even if $\sethX$ is high-dimensional and discrete, we can still work with densities on a continuous and lower-dimensional $\setZ$ and draw upon tools such as normalizing flows \citep{kobyzev2021normalizing}.
+We can also treat $Z$ as the concatenation of sub-vectors $[Z_1, Z_2, ...,Z_L]$, and parameterize $Q_Z$ in terms of simpler component distributions $Q_Z = \prod_{l=1}^L Q_{Z_l| Z_{<l}}$ (similarly for $\Qzx$) as in a hierarchical VAE.